JosephMawer/TraderVI/README.md

   * Currently, I have only really be interested in trading on TSX because they are companies I know and understand, no exchange fees, and tmx site offers free real time data.
 * **ALGORITHMS**
-  * These will be domain specific algorithms that operate on time series data, you will need to become accustom to technical indicators such as:
+  * These will be domain specific algorithms that operate on time series data, you will need to become accustom to technical indicators such as
-    * Support And Resistance Trendlines
-	* Reversal Patterns
-	* Head And Shoulders
-	* Moving Averages
-	* Volume
-	* Trailing Stop Losses
+    * Support And Resistance, Trendlines, Reversal Patterns, Head And Shoulders, Moving Averages, Volume, Trailing Stop Losses
+  * **I think** these algorithms will need to be implemented twice, once to operate on historical data from the database, and once to operate on real time, live streamed data.
 * **AD HOC ANALYSIS**
-  * Okay, so to build up our indicators we need to be able to run what I call 'ad hoc analysis', actually I think that's probably a common term.
+  * Okay, so to build up our indicators we need to be able to run ad hoc analysis.
-  * Query
+  * Two approaches, I use both, is to load the data into memory and run the analysis, or just run the analysis on data while it's in the database and just get the result..
+I generally opt for whatever seems easier at the time.